joelpt/quickfort/readme.txt

     > python ./qfconvert.py --info myblueprint.xls
       (..information about myblueprint.xls..)

-    > python ./qfconvert.py myblueprint.xls <DF folder>/data/init/macros/mymacro.mak
+    > python ./qfconvert.py myblueprint.xls <DF folder>/data/init/macros/foo.mak

-... then play mymacro.mak in DF with Ctrl+L, select mymacro, Ctrl+P.
+... then play mymacro.mak in DF with Ctrl+L, select foo, Ctrl+P.

-Windows Basic Usage
+Windows Basic Usage                                             {#winbasicusage}
 -------------------

 BE SURE TO SET `[MACRO_MS:0]` in your DF's `data/init/init.txt` or macro playback will be slow.

-Please see the Troubleshooting section for solutions to common problems.
+Please see the [Troubleshooting section](#troubleshooting) for solutions to common problems.

 Quickfort's GUI consists of a mouse tooltip, hotkeys and a few popup windows.